freenet/web/hugo-site/content/ghostkey/_index.md

 {{< stripe-donation-form error-message="The Ghost Key back-end isn't currently running, please notify webmaster@freenet.org" >}}

-<p>Note: Our donation process has been updated.
-You'll be redirected to a secure Stripe page to complete your donation.</p>

 {{< spacer >}}

 <div id="certificateSection" style="display: none;">